Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 If you answered 'no' to any of the questions above, you may want to consider a different career.

-In reality, a production assistant plays a key roll in the efficient and successful running of a film production.
+In reality, a production assistant plays a key role in the efficient and successful running of a film production.
 Without them, a film set simply could not function.

 Types of Production Assistants

-There is no one overarching, all encompassing, position call a Production Assistant.
+There is no one overarching, all-encompassing, position description that fits the Production Assistant.
 In fact, the title is given to dozens of individuals throughout the production, hierarchy is established based on experience.

 Key PA - Production Assistant with the most experience and the one who generally supervises and delegates all other production assistants under them.
-Responsible for relaying directions from the from the AD's.
+Responsible for relaying directions from the ADs.
 Note: Not all productions will use key PAs.